'Thursday Night Football' prediction, odds: Cowboys vs. Lions picks from expert on 34-22 run

 NFC teams coming off different results on Thanksgiving Day will meet on 'Thursday Night Football' as the Dallas Cowboys visit the Detroit Lions.
 Dallas (6-5-1) defeated Kansas City on Thanksgiving, 31-28, for its third straight victory.
 Detroit (7-5) fell to Green Bay on the holiday, 31-24, as the Lions have alternated wins and losses over their last eight games.
 However, the Lions won the last meeting between the teams, 47-9 in 2024, which is Dallas' largest margin of defeat since 1988.

 Kickoff is at 8:15 p.m.
 ET from Ford Field in Detroit.
 The Lions' victory in their 2024 matchup ended a six-game win streak by Dallas in the head-to-head series.
-Detroit is a 3-point favorite in the latest Lions vs. Cowboys odds, while the over/under for total points is 54.5.
+Detroit is a 3-point favorite in the latest Lions vs. Cowboys odds, as the line has held steady since first opening.
+Meanwhile, the over/under for total points is 54.5.
 Before making any Cowboys vs. Lions picks, make sure to check out the 'Thursday Night Football' predictions from SportsLine NFL expert R.J.
 White.

 New users can target the DraftKings promo code, which offers $200 in bonus bets if your bet wins: